Skip to main content

 3. Using the ‘Use Structure for Tab Order’ option.

-By following these steps, you can create accessible pdf documents and ensure that your PDF is accessible to all users.
+By following these steps, you can create accessible PDF documents that are accessible to all users.

 Optimising existing PDFs for accessibility